ocwg/spec/spec/spec-0.2.md

 |-----------|-----------|-------------|--------------|---------------------------|
 | `members` | `array`   | [ID](#id)[] | **required** | IDs of members of the set |

-- **members**: A list of IDs of nodes or resources that are part of the set.
+- **members**: A list of IDs of nodes or relations that are part of the set.
 Resources cannot be part of a set.

 **Example:** A set relation with three members: